braveclojure/cftbat-code/README.md

 # Clojure for the Brave and True Code

-This will contain all the code examples from the book Clojure for the Brave and True, which you can read at http://braveclojure.com.
+This contains all the code examples from the book Clojure for the Brave and True, which you can read at http://braveclojure.com.
+It's organized by chapter, with the `01` directory corresponding to chapter 1, `02` chapter 2 - you get the idea.
+Each directory has its own README with additional notes.

+Have fun!